gedbac/di4js/README.md

 ## License

-This software is distributed under the terms of under the terms of the MIT License (MIT).
+This software is distributed under the terms of the MIT License (MIT).